bloomcu/laravel-tags/README.md

 ## Testing

-If you've never run "phpunit" in the command line, then run:
+If you've never run "phpunit" in the command line, then you should first add it as a bash alias, run:
 ```
 $ alias phpunit='./vendor/bin/phpunit'
 ```